wuzm2k05/gojump/README.md

 prerequsite:
   JumpServer: need deploy this server on a outter hostt, so it can connect outter servers directly.
   JumpClient: jumpClinet need to connect with jumpServer directly.
+Compile:
+  since go mod is not used, you need to set GO111MODULE as auto or off.

 Configurations: (client and server apps read the files(config files & tls files) which has hard-code name file names JumpClient need clientconfig.json
   JumpServer need serverconfig.json